waku-org/go-waku/library/README.md

 ## DNS Discovery

 ### `extern char* waku_dns_discovery(char* url, char* nameserver, int timeoutMs)`
-Returns a list of multiaddress given a url to a DNS discoverable ENR tree
+Returns a list of multiaddress and enrs given a url to a DNS discoverable ENR tree

 **Parameters**